koii-network/task-X/README.md

 3. crawl an item
 4. Store the item

-The repo also contains a host of test files, most importantly `test/test-one-round.js` which details the full flow of one [gradual consensus](https://docs.koii.network/concepts/gradual-consensus/runtime-flow) round.
+The repo also contains a test file: `test/test-one-round.js` which details the full flow of one [gradual consensus](https://docs.koii.network/concepts/gradual-consensus/runtime-flow) round.

 Run the test with
 ```